Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/links.md

 - When a link is created the difficulty/penalty selection windows will open.
 Hold SHIFT to bypass that comportment.
 - When a link is created, the roll mode will be check.
 If the roll mode is set to 'blind GM roll' the link will be created as blind.
 - When a link is created with a difficulty and a penalty, the difficulty/penalty windows will not pop.
 - When a link is created without a difficulty or a penalty, the difficulty/penalty windows will pop.
-Holding SHIFT will fastforward the roll (regular/no penalty).
+Holding SHIFT will fast forward the roll (regular/no penalty).

 ## Writing links